VickiLanger/OpenGates/checklist_working-copy.md

 permalink: /checklist-working-version/
 ---

+---

+**DISCLAIMER: this page is the WORK IN PROGESS checklist.
+It is NOT a released version.
+However, it will always have more than the released OpenGates list**

+---

-A reference checklist of things to help you avoid gatekeeping in your dev posts, articles, videos, talks, presentations, podcasts, sites, and in any other content.
+A work in progress reference checklist of things to help you avoid gatekeeping in your dev posts, articles, videos, talks, presentations, podcasts, sites, and in any other content.

 ## Anti-gatekeeping Checklist